emberjs/rfcs/text/0000-discord.md

 - a period of time when we use both chat platforms during the transition, put the equivalent Discord channel information in the Slack channel topic
 - a clear guide (with illustrations)
+- once all of the setup is complete, the Discord server invites can be distributed.

 #### Initial Setup